 Last Resort: Replace Your NIC or Wireless Card

-If you have tried every solution mentioned before and you have narrowed down the possible causes to the faultiness of the network adapter card, you can replace it as a last resort.
+If you have tried every solution mentioned before and you have narrowed down the possible causes of the faultiness of the network adapter card, you can replace it as a last resort.
 For users of desktop PC, this is very simple to do.
-Simply by unplugging the card from the expansion slot (PCI slot) and inserting the new card.
+Simply unplug the card from the expansion slot (PCI slot) and insert the new card.
 Although it is not necessary to have an identical replacement, it is recommended to do so because it will help in finding later updates from your computer manufacturer.

 Replacements for laptops are not that easy.
 The Wireless can be replaced by disassembling the laptop.
 You will need an identical replacement card to do so.
 If the LAN card is detachable, you can try finding another identical replacement from eBay or a local repair shop.

-Previous ArticleSolved: The Directory Name is Invalid Summary: Computer users now doing more and more things via the internet rather than in a local environment.
+Previous ArticleSolved: The Directory Name is Invalid Summary: Computer users now do more and more things via the internet rather than in a local environment.
 That is...

-Next Article[Solved] INET_E_RESOURCE_NOT_FOUND Summary: Computer users now doing more and more things via the internet rather than in a local environment.
+Next Article[Solved] INET_E_RESOURCE_NOT_FOUND Summary: Computer users now do more and more things via the internet rather than in a local environment.
 That is...

 About Bitwar Data Recovery